 Evenings: As with most homes, evenings are all about mealtime.
 Proper nutrition is critical for caretakers to stay healthy and is also essential for the rest of the family.
 It helps maintain strength, health, energy, stamina, and a positive attitude.

 Late nights: Often, this is the only time the caregiver has for themselves.
 It’s a chance to take a breather and recharge.
 This is vital to keep giving of themselves the next day.

 Middle of the night: Emergencies never seem to happen during regular waking hours.
 Instead, the caregiver is on call all night long to bring their loved one to the emergency room.
 It’s helpful to be prepared and know ahead of time what to bring — things like a list of current medications and doses as well as a walker or other assistive devices.

-Being a caregiver is a ‘round the clock job.
-For people who are already raising families and working, it can add a lot of stress.
+Being a caregiver is a round-the-clock job.
+It can add a lot of stress for people who are already raising families and working.
 So this month, be sure to thank the caregivers in your family.
 And if you’re in a position to do so, help lighten their load!

 For more help: